AMIA322002/cineversity/README.md

 <p> Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request. </p>

 ### License
-This project is licensed under the MIT License.
+<p> This project is licensed under the MIT License. </p>

 ### Contact
-For any inquiries or feedback, don't hesitate to get in touch with AMIA322002.
+<p> For any inquiries or feedback, don't hesitate to get in touch with AMIA322002. </p>